 recommend that the proposed FRCR methodology be used in the subsequent production of a FRCR; or

-give direction to National Grid ESO that the FRCR methodology requires further development.
+give direction to the ISOP that the FRCR methodology requires further development.

 In making its recommendation the SQSS Panel will give due regard to its expertise in the matters covered by the proposed FRCR methodology and will seek appropriate advice and guidance where required.